FelixBer/FindFunc/README.md

 ### Function Size

-The size of the function must be within the given limit: "min <= functionsize < max" Data is entered as a string of the form "min,max".
+The size of the function must be within the given limit: "min <= functionsize <= max".
+Data is entered as a string of the form "min,max".
 The size of a function includes all of its chunks.